-The Valuation Edge is Applied Finance’s newsletter to share updates and our Valuation Driven® insights with the investment community.
+The Valuation Edge is Applied Finance’s newsletter to share our Valuation and Wealth Creation insights with the investment community.
 Our goal is the 3EEE’s… Entertain, Engage, and Enlighten the investment community through what we consider to be interesting market observations, economic facts, and company expectations, to better frame the current investment environment.
 We can provide personal financial advising services under our VALUATION EDGE™ program to recipients of our newsletter.

 POPULAR PAST NEWSLETTER ARTICLES